Whitsundays

 Whitsundays has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
-Notable projects include Cannonvale Aquaculture Research Station, Shute Harbour Road Upgrade, Port of Airlie Marina Development, and Airlie Beach Waterfront Revitalization.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects that may affect this region.
+Notable initiatives include Cannonvale Aquaculture Research Station, Shute Harbour Road Upgrade, Port of Airlie Marina Development, and Airlie Beach Waterfront Revitalization.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.